bluepnume/deprecate.js/proposals/no-this-outside-of-classes.md

 ## Rationale

 Show me a javascript engineer who thinks `this` is a great idea outside of the context of a class, and I'll show you a javascript engineer who doesn't want to waste all the time they spent learning the myriad values of `this`.
+(If you want to learn all the possible values of `this`, see [here](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/this).
+This is all of the evidence you should need that this needs to be fixed...)

 Here's what I propose: